CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 If you have not used the "smtp-ip" setting and you run MailerQ on a server with multiple IP addresses, the SMTP server is available on all these addresses too.
-A client connection can therefore choose to which IP address to send your mail.
+A client can therefore choose to which IP address to send your mail.
 MailerQ recognizes the IP address to which the mail was originally submitted, stores that information in the JSON message, and when the mail is finally forwarded to the internet, it will be sent out from _exactly